Join Together (The Who song)

 "Join Together" is a song by British rock band the Who, first released as a non-album single in June 1972.
 The song has since been performed live multiple times and has appeared on numerous compilation albums.
+It was the last Who single to be released in the United States which used the Decca Records color bar label.

-"Join Together" is also notable for its roots in The Who's abandoned Lifehouse album, a quality shared by The Who's other 1972 single "Relay".
+"Join Together" is also notable for its roots in The Who's abandoned Lifehouse album, a quality shared by another of The Who's 1972 singles, "Relay".

 Background

-"Join Together", under the working title of "Join Together With the Band", was originally intended to be released as part of the Lifehouse album, but upon the album's shelving, the song was temporarily abandoned.
+Townshend planned to use the song as part of the Lifehouse album, which was never released.
 Following the abandoning of Lifehouse, "Join Together", as well as other songs initially intended to appear on the album, was used in the working track list of another canceled Who album, Rock Is Dead—Long Live Rock!.

-The song was recorded on the same day as "Relay" (its follow-up single) and a demo of "Long Live Rock" in May 1972.
-The band's lead singer, Roger Daltrey, remembers the song positively, but claims that he was initially skeptical about using synthesizer.
+The song was eventually recorded on the same day as "Relay" (its follow-up single) and a demo of "Long Live Rock" in May 1972.
+Roger Daltrey remembers the song positively, but claims that he was initially skeptical about using synthesizer.

 With the definitive title of "Join Together", the song was released as a non-album single in 1972, backed with a live and unedited version of Marvin Gaye's "Baby Don't You Do It", recorded at San Francisco's Civic Auditorium on 13 December 1971.
 The single was successful, reaching number 9 on the British singles chart and number 17 on the US Billboard Hot 100.
 The single was the second of three non-album singles relating to the aborted Lifehouse project, the others being "Let's See Action" and "Relay".

 It has been included on several compilations, including Hooligans, The Singles, The Who: The Ultimate Collection, 20th Century Masters: The Millennium Collection: The Best of The Who and The Who Hits 50!.